OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/Schema version 9/Stylesheets/Geopackage stylesheets/Geoserver stylesheets (SLD)/README.md

 # OS MasterMap Topography Layer
-*Road, Standard, Outdoor and Light styles*
+*Road, Outdoor, Light and Standard styles*

 These are **SLD** stylesheets for OS MasterMap Topography Layer.